Pensacola, FL

 Discussion surrounded the possibility of extending Interstate 110 north to Nine Mile Road (U.S. 90 Alternate) as a toll road.
 It was thought that an extension of the route northward would alleviate traffic concerns along SR 291 (Davis Highway) and University Parkway and aid in hurricane evacuation.
 Proposals were discontinued in 2000, and due to funding issues, no projects to extend I-110 were further advanced.
 Another long range proposal considered by the West Florida Regional Planning Commission focused on connecting Pensacola and Interstate 65 with a limited access highway.

-A story posted in the Pensacola News Journal during December 2001 covered plans for a replacement of the Pensacola Bay Bridge (U.S. 98), an upgrade of the 1960 span to six lanes, or the construction of a companion span.
+A story posted in the Pensacola News Journal in December 2001 covered plans for a replacement of the Pensacola Bay Bridge (U.S. 98), an upgrade of the 1960 span to six lanes, or the construction of a companion span.
 The 1960 bridge was just four lanes wide with a 45 mph speed limit and limited shoulders.
 With growing development along U.S. 98 on Santa Rosa Island, and in the Gulf Breeze vicinity, the need for increased traffic capacity for commuters, tourist traffic and hurricane evacuations increased throughout the first decade of the millennium.
 Scenarios outlined in 2001 included the possibility of upgrading the section of Gregory Street to the Pensacola Bay Bridge to limited access standards.
 This might have included an extension of Interstate 110.

 Palafox Hwy / Pensacola Blvd / Century Blvd